Explore health content from A to Z.

 Take medications prescribed by your doctor to try to get rid of the virus.

-To help your liver work better, you may be given injections of a medication called alpha interferon.
+To help your liver work better, you may be given injections of a medication called alpha interferon, or you may be given oral medications.

 In most cases, you will take ribavirin (antiviral medication) by mouth twice a day.